 Today there is a wide range of models and styles on the market.
 Some excel in being highly portable, some allow for hassle-free movement, and some provide maximum sucking power to keep your home spotless and allergy free.
 You may have a large home that requires longer operations or smaller apartments that require little at all.
-Each vacuum has their benefits, and with so many models and categories of vacuums to choose from, it can be a frustrating task.
+Each vacuum has its benefits, and with so many models and categories of vacuums to choose from, it can be a frustrating task.

 Well, we’re here to help.
 We are outlining for you a handy guide to the benefits each category of vacuums provides and a list of the top models in each category on the market today.
 First, let’s take a look at the factors that need to be considered when choosing a Hardwood floor vacuum.

 Table of Contents